Moapacha/rl-hollowknight-zote/readme.md

 1. remove stay, since reducing the STEP interval makes moving left and right good enough for any action

-2. add more information to the model inputs, sprint hardening, movement in the last few frames.
+2. add more information to the model inputs, sprint hardening, movement in the last few frames

-3. improve the order of execution between jump, move, and dash, because if this frame is a dash, then jumping becomes pointless and a waste of jumps.
+3. improve the order of execution between jump, move, and dash, because if this frame is a dash, then jumping becomes pointless and a waste of jumps